flexera-public/policy_templates/cost/azure/reserved_instances/utilization/README.md

 - *Azure Endpoint* - Azure Endpoint to access resources
 - *Look Back Period* - The number of days of past Azure Reservation Utilization data to analyze
 - *Show Reservations with utilization below this value (%)* - Number between 1 and 100
-- *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
+- *Email addresses* - A list of email addresses to notify

 ## Policy Actions